nalivayev/florentine-abbot/README.md

 - **Command-line interface** with argument validation and help.
 - **Plugin system**: easily extend workflows by adding new plugins (see below).

+## Archive Plugin

+The `archive_plugin` is a plugin for [Hump Yard](https://github.com/nalivayev/hump-yard) (folder-monitor) that automates metadata tagging for archival photos.

+### Requirements
+- **ExifTool**: This plugin requires [ExifTool](https://exiftool.org/) to be installed and available in the system PATH.

+### Features
+- Parses structured filenames (e.g., `1950.06.15.E.FAM.0001.A.tiff`).
+- Writes metadata to standard EXIF/XMP fields.
+- Supports partial dates (e.g., `1950.00.00`) by using `XMP-photoshop:DateCreated`.
+- Configurable fields for Creator, Credit, Rights, etc.

 ## Main Utilities

 - `scan_batcher/cli.py` — main CLI entry point (used for the `scan-batcher` command).